 Also, Microsoft Recommends while using the nearby sharing features make sure The network connection profile is set to Private on both devices.
 To check the network connection profile, select the Start button> Settings > Network & Internet > Status, then select Change connection properties and look at the setting under Network profile.

 Windows didn’t display nearby sharing notifications

 Again if you Didn’t see any nearby sharing notifications while sending or receiving files.
 First of all Try to resend the File again and check it works if it doesn’t ” on the device you’re sharing to, select action center on the right side of the taskbar and check for the notifications there.
-As some cases, notifications appear in the action center, but not on your screen.
-For example, this can happen if focus assist is turned on.
+In some cases, notifications appear in the action center, but not on your screen.
+For example, this can happen if the focus assist is turned on.

-Did these solutions help to resolve “Nearby Sharing feature Not Working In Windows 10 version 1903?
+Did these solutions help to resolve the “Nearby Sharing feature Not Working In Windows 10 version 1903?
 Let us know which option worked for you Also Read